geeknik/gophish/README.md

 ### Issues

 Find a bug?
 Want more features?
 Find something missing in the documentation?
-Let us know!
-Please don't hesitate to [file an issue](https://github.com/gophish/gophish/issues/new) and we'll get right on it.
+Let me know!
+Please don't hesitate to [file an issue](https://github.com/geeknik/gophish/issues/new).
+Be warned, I'll probably ignore it for months, this project is not my priority.

 ### License
 ```